omegat-org/omegat/docs_devel/integration-test.md

 #### Prepare repository server

 You need to prepare repository server where test against.
-It can not be empty, but omegat team project will be overwrite by integration test.
+It can not be empty, but omegat team project will be overwritten by integration test.

 #### Simple integration test